 Sea of Faith Network, UK is sofn.org.uk.
 It includes what is said to be one of the best theological chatrooms on the Net.

 Sea of Faith Network in Australia (SoFiA) is sof-in-Australia.org

 The Westar Institute (= ‘The Jesus Seminar’, = Polebridge Press of Salem, OR) is westarinstitute.org

 Address letters to Don Cupitt, Emmanuel College, CAMBRIDGE CB2 3AP, UK

-Sixteen of his recent books have been translated into Chinese, and he has enjoyed visiting two Chinese Universities.
+Eighteen of Cupitt’s recent books have been translated into Chinese, and he has enjoyed visiting two Chinese Universities.
 The reason for this move to the East is that, whereas in the West Cupitt is read mainly in Theology faculties and is therefore regarded as impossibly heretical, in China he is read as Philosophy and gets a much fairer hearing.
 Thus for Cupitt there is, paradoxically, more religious freedom in China than in the West.
-He is seen as writing somewhere between Christianity, Buddhism and French-style postmodernism, and his present religion of 'solar' commitment to ordinary life makes sense to many people in China, which has never been much attracted to other-worldy, dogmatic religion.
+He is seen as writing somewhere between Christianity, Buddhism and French-style postmodernism, and his present religion of "solar" commitment to ordinary life makes sense to many people in China, which has never been much attracted to other-worldy, dogmatic religion.